-We have a chapel which is available whenever you want it, for anyone to pray of any faith.
+We have a Sanctuary which is available whenever you want it, for anyone to pray of any faith.
 There’s also a hospice chaplain, and we can arrange visits from an imam, rabbi or other religious leader for you.

 There’s a bright and comfortable reception area, and a patient lounge where you can play boardgames, or have a meal with your family.

 We also have a well-equipped gym, a treatment room for complementary therapies, and a creative studio.
 Our gardens are beautiful all year around, and, as with all areas of the IPU, they’re wheelchair friendly.